-4.3 The current mainstream capacity of Forres Academy is calculated as 1121 with a school roll for 2022/23 session expected to be 860 (77% of capacity).
-Of this 99% of pupils are expected to be from within catchment.
-A total of 40 pupils were assessed as requiring additional support needs, requiring access to enhanced provision support (2021/22 census - Additional Support Needs (ASN) marker report).
-With Kinloss Barracks sited in catchment these forecast pupil numbers are sensitive to the changing demographic of military personnel.

-- 4.4 The Forres Associated Schools Group catchment is expected to experience growth in secondary school capacity requirements as a consequence of planned residential development to the South and the East of the town out to 2035.
+- 4.3 The current mainstream capacity of Forres Academy is calculated as 1121 with a school roll for 2022/23 session of 854 (76% of capacity).
+Of this 99% of pupils are from within catchment.
+A total of 40 pupils were assessed as requiring additional support needs, requiring access to enhanced provision support (2021/22 census Additional Support Needs (ASN) marker report).
+With Kinloss Barracks sited in catchment these forecast pupil numbers are sensitive to the changing demographic of military personnel. - 4.4 The Forres Associated Schools Group catchment is expected to experience growth in secondary school capacity requirements as a consequence of planned residential development to the South and the East of the town out to 2035.
 The school roll is expected to increase to a maximum of 997 (89% of capacity) towards the end of the decade.
-However, it is anticipated that the mainstream capacity will likely need to be reassessed in the medium term as a consequence of the desire for wider curriculum choice and additional space requirements for ASN accommodation, which would reduce the mainstream maximum capacity assessment for the school. - 4.5 Forres Academy has recently been assessed as D for Condition a decrease from the previous assessment undertaken less than 10 years ago.
+However, it is anticipated that the mainstream capacity will likely need to be reassessed in the medium term as a consequence of the desire for wider curriculum choice and additional space requirements for ASN accommodation, which would reduce the mainstream maximum capacity assessment for the school. - 4.5 Forres Academy has recently been assessed as D for Condition one of only two secondary schools in Scotland with that rating.
+This is a decrease from the previous assessment undertaken less than 10 years ago.
 This is despite significant investment over the last 8 years; to the value of £4.45M for capital works together with a further £550k of revenue spend on repairs and maintenance.
 This investment has not prevented recent serious flooding incidents relating to significant roofing and drainage issues.
 A breakdown of the condition assessment is set out in Table 1.